Treatment of Wastewater from Oil and Gas Industry

 Hydroxyl radicals is one of the most powerful oxidizing agents

 Diamond-based non-active anodes, like Boron Doped Diamond (BDD) anodes, have valuable properties including an inert surface, high corrosion resistance, and an extremely wide potential range in water.
 BDD anodes have great potential for electrochemically treating wastewater because of their extraordinary chemical stability and ability to mineralize many stubborn organic compounds.
 BDD anodes can also produce hydroxyl radicals, an extremely powerful oxidant.
 No previous work has demonstrated electrochemically treating petroleum wastewater using BDD anodes.
-The objective here is to present case studies of using anodic oxidation with BDD anodes to remove petroleum hydrocarbons, phenol, ammonia, and other contaminants from produced water.
+The objective here is to present case studies of using anodic oxidation with BDD anodes to remove petroleum hydrocarbons, phenol, ammonia from produced water.

 Petrochemical Wastewater Treatment Case Study